OpenAstronomy/pyastro/pages/2020/index.rst

 Applying
 ########

 Applications for the 2020 Python in Astronomy Conference are now open!
-The application form can be found `here <https://forms.gle/mtdm6QKENdY8Y1Ph9>`_.
-The deadline to apply is 6 January 2020.
+To apply to attend, please complete `this form <https://forms.gle/mtdm6QKENdY8Y1Ph9>`_ no later than **6 January 2020**.

 ..
    Proceedings